Davenport Field at Disharoon Park

 Davenport Field at Disharoon Park is a baseball stadium in Charlottesville, Virginia.
 It is the home field of the University of Virginia Cavaliers college baseball team.
-The stadium has a capacity of ~5,900 and opened in 2002.
-The field is named after former Virginia Student Aid Foundation executive director Ted Davenport, and the stadium is named after Les and Ann Disharoon.
+The stadium has a capacity of 5,919 and opened in 2002.
+The field is named after former Virginia Student Aid Foundation executive director Ted Davenport, and the stadium is named after Leslie and Ann Disharoon.

 Opening Day

-On February 16, 2002, the University of Virginia baseball program defeated the Bucknell Bison 10-3 in the first ever contest played at the brand new UVA Baseball Stadium.
+On February 16, 2002, the University of Virginia baseball program defeated the Bucknell Bison 10–3 in the first ever contest played at the brand new UVA Baseball Stadium.
 Virginia opened the door on its new multimillion-dollar facility for the 2002 season.

+A second opening day of sorts took place in February 2018, when the newly renovated stadium was rechristened "Davenport Field at Disharoon Park" ahead of the team's home opener against VMI.

 Renovations

 Disharoon Park has been through a series of improvements over its tenure as the home to the Virginia Cavaliers, but none like the upgrades and renovations that have taken place in recent years.

 Improvements to the stadium include: a canopied grandstand with 1,500 seats; an additional 500 seats and a grass hillside to provide more seating; six sky boxes for lease by fans and corporate sponsors; stadium lights; new dugouts for the home and visiting teams; an on-site locker room and club house; a new press box, and a new concession area.

 Representing a major athletic facility improvement, the University of Virginia installed a new grass playing surface at the then UVA Baseball Field in 1998.
-The Bermuda grass playing surface - known as Davenport Field - was dedicated on Saturday, April 13, 2002 during Virginia's second contest of a three-game series against the Wake Forest Demon Deacons.
+The Bermuda grass playing surface - known as Davenport Field - was dedicated on Saturday, April 13, 2002, during Virginia's second contest of a three-game series against the Wake Forest Demon Deacons.
 Financial backers of the 2002 expansion included novelist John Grisham.

 Following the 2005 season, the left field wall was shortened and moved inward to decrease the distance down the line by 17 feet.
 The right field was not adjusted as the stadium dimensions became asymmetrical for 2006.

 Following the 2006 season, a new scoreboard featuring a video system similar to the ones at the John Paul Jones Arena and Klockner Stadium was installed at Davenport Field.
 The right field wall was adjusted in association with the project, resulting in a return to symmetrical field dimensions for 2007.

 Prior to the 2010 season, a new set of facilities under the stadium were constructed, including an on-site visitors' clubhouse, umpire room, coaches' office.
 A hall of fame dedicated to baseball will also be constructed in the same space.